PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 }),
 ```

-Note:
+Note for this version:

+- need to install `nestjs-i18n`
-- for this version, you muse have translation json inside your src/i18n/
+- you muse have translation json inside your src/i18n/
 - also you must setup `nest-cli.json`, it should have this option

 ```ts